Is Anyone at Fault if Bad Weather Caused a Car Accident in New York?

 New York is a no-fault state.
 This means that if you are hurt in an accident, you will typically file a claim with your insurance carrier to cover your medical expenses and lost wages.
 It does not matter who was to blame for the crash.
 However, there are times when an injured accident victim is permitted to go outside the no-fault system and file a lawsuit against a negligent driver that caused an accident.

 If you were seriously injured in an automotive vehicle accident, our New York City car accident lawyers could pursue a civil claim on your behalf.
 Serious injuries include fractures, disfigurement, loss of bodily function, amputation, or fetal loss.
-Before talking to an insurance company about a settlement, speak with our experienced attorneys to determine if you have valid grounds for a personal injury claim.
+Before talking to an insurance company about a settlement, speak with our experienced Brentwood car accident attorneys to determine if you have valid grounds for a personal injury claim.

 Liability for an Accident in Poor Weather Conditions in New York